Middlesex Town Meeting 2026

 Here are a few other great Middlesex resources, now and year-round:

-- Visit the official Middlesex town website, www.middlesexvermont.org.
+- Visit the official Middlesex Town website.
 It features agendas and minutes for town committees, election details, contact information, and more.
 You can also phone the Middlesex Town Clerk’s office with any questions: (802) 223-5915.

-- Check out the What’s Next Middlesex site www.whatsnextmiddlesex.org.
+- Scroll around on this What’s Next Middlesex site www.whatsnextmiddlesex.org.
 Here you’ll find the Middlesex Candidates Page, where candidates have all been invited to say a little about themselves so you can make an informed vote.
 You’ll also find updates from Middlesex’s planning commission, energy committee, capital planning, trails, and other local projects.

 - Front Porch Forum, Middlesex’s free online “bulletin board,” features daily postings from Middlesex officials and your neighbors about everything from local meetings to yard sales to lost pets.
 If you have email, you can join Front Porch Forum.
 It’s free!
 Go to www.FrontPorchForum.com